SharmisthaDas32/Bio_Page/README.md

 2. Double-click the index.html file to open it in your default web browser.

 Alternatively, you can view the live version of the project on GitHub Pages by visiting the following link: **https://sharmisthadas32.github.io/Bio_Page/**

-**Project Structure**
-The project directory is organized as follows:

-bio-capstone/
-├── index.html
-├── css/
-│   ├── styles.css
-├── Assets/
-│   |
-|   img/
-│   └── (images used in the project)
-└── README.md

 **Contributing**
 While this is a personal bio project, any feedback or suggestions are welcome.
 If you spot any issues or have ideas for improvement, feel free to open an issue or create a pull request.